RemyHGit/ContentAggregator/README.md

 TMDB MongoDB Fetcher is a project to fetch all the movies and series from the famous website **"TMDB"** and store it to a MongoDB Database for further uses.

 ## How it works
-That project works as follow : getting public movies id ; which anyone can download, clean them, ask the TMDB API for getting more details (useful ones), download every poster of movies / series if that's what you want and put all of theses data in a MongoDB database.
+That project works as follow : getting public movies id ; which anyone can download, clean them, ask the TMDB and IGDB API for getting more details (useful ones), download every poster of movies / series / games if that's what you want and put all of theses data in a MongoDB database.

 All that thing is working with threads, so fetching movies and series is simultaneous.